ozten/sasl-browserid/docs/security_block_unknown_email.md

 valid user.
 How this is done will vary system by system.

 Generically:

 * Enforce ACL in your configuration
 * Enforce strict mapping of email address into valid accounts
 * Discover email address and make sure it's known
 * Have a 'new user' registration path for unknown users

-So with our keys-to-the-kingdom approach, we could query a database to make sure the email address exists in our user table.
+So with our get-keys-to-the-kingdom function, we could query a database to make sure the email address exists in our user table.

-The following are specific SASL enabled services:
+The following tips are specific SASL enabled services:

 ## OpenLDAP ##
 Make sure your slapd.conf has ACL that restrict access